 - The other thing too is I always ask leaders ask themselves as they’re driving home, “Did I learn something today from someone on my team?”
 If you aren’t learning from people that you’ve hired around you, then you’re probably hanging on to this addiction a little bit, or there’s a piece of it that we all have to manage.

-The first step is to get your team to kind of like jolt out of it, right?
+The first step is to get your team to kind of jolt out of it, right?

 You have to kind of do something big for them to see that things might be changing around here or communication style might change.
-One of my favorite exercise to do with clients is to have what I call a crazy idea meeting where you present a problem that needs to be solve.
+One of my favorite exercises to do with clients is to have what I call a crazy idea meeting where you present a problem that needs to be solved.

 In this example, maybe you have a product that’s down let’s say 5%